blobor/challenge/README.md

 ### Browser Support

-Any browser of your choise.
-Hope it whould be Chrome 😂
+Any browser of your choice.
+Hope it would be Chrome 😂

 ### FAQ